Ethnoarchaeology: Origins and development

 Although ethnography has long been used by archaeologists to draw analogies to the past, ethnographic data is not gathered with specifically archaeological goals in mind.
 Ethnoarchaeology developed as a response to the feeling among archaeologists that ethnography did not adequately answer their own specific research questions.

 American archaeologist Jesse Walter Fewkes first mentioned the "ethno-archaeologist" in 1900, and encouraged archaeologists to conduct their own ethnographic fieldwork.
 Widespread acceptance of ethnoarchaeology as a true subdiscipline of archaeology did not emerge until the late 1950s and 1960s, as archaeologists began to explore the different scientific applications it might have.

 Ethnoarchaeology today has become a widely accepted research practice, with a few archaeologists even identifying as "ethnoarchaeologists" rather than simply "archaeologists."

 Analogy

 Analogy in archaeology is, essentially, applying observed behavior to non-observed behavior.
 It is perhaps one of the most used research tools in archaeological interpretation.
 Analogies can best be drawn between those cultures who share similar environments.
 More importantly, these cultures must interact with their habitats in ways that are comparable to one another.

-It is important to keep in mind that analogies can only provide clues and not sound, definitive answers to research questions.
+Analogies can only provide clues and not sound, definitive answers to research questions.
 For this reason, G.S.
 McCall calls for a comparative view for analysis in his cross-cultural study of the Gamo and Konso of southern and central Ethiopia, the Siberian Chukchi, highland New Guinea, highland Maya of Guatemala and Mexico, central, northern, and western arid regions of Australia, the Tjmba of northern Namibia, and the Xeta of Amazonia and their uses of lithics.